vishnukumar107/Tapsearch/README.md

 Once the webpage of the tapsearch is opened you will see
-        -a form to enter the documents
+        ->a form to enter the documents
-        -a searchbar to search for a word
+        ->a searchbar to search for a word
-        -a button to clear the index
+        ->a button to clear the index

 -->First,step is to enter the documents and click index which will make the documents converted into a inverted index